Permissions Conventions

 Introducing New Permissions

 Introduce a new permission only when absolutely necessary.
 Always try to use an existing one first.
-For example, there’s no need for a read_issue_description permission when we already have read_issue, and both require the same role.
-Similarly, with create_pipeline available, we don’t need create_build.
+For example, there’s no need for a read_issue_description permission when we already have read_issue, and both require the same level of access.
+As a general guideline, a permission can be reused when the subject and action are the same.
+In the previous example the subject would be an issue and the action would be read.
+There is no need to create a new permission for each attribute of an issue a user may be able to read.

 Naming Permissions

-Our goal is for all permissions to follow a consistent pattern: verb-feature(-subfeature).
-The feature and subfeature should always be in the singular.
-Additionally, we aim to limit the verbs used to ensure clarity.
-The preferred verbs are:
+Our goal is for all permissions to follow a consistent pattern: action_resource(_subresource).
+The resource and subresource should always be in the singular and match the object being acted upon.
+For example, if an action is being evaluated against a Project the permission name should be in the format action_project.
+Additionally, we aim to limit the actions used to ensure clarity.
+The preferred actions are:

 • create - for creating an object.
 For example, create_issue.